Workouts & programs

 Once it's in your training history, Kevin can use it in future AI-built workouts.

-Tap the exercise header → Swap.
+From the workout overview screen — the planning view before you tap Start Workout — open an exercise row and tap Swap.
 Kevin picks an equivalent that fits your gym setup and matches the same muscle group.

 You can also swap manually — tap Swap → Browse to pick anything from the catalog.
 The new exercise carries over your current set count and rep range; Kevin recalculates the starting weight based on your history for the new movement.